R4M80MrX/MyLog/README.md

 <h2 align="center">MyLog</h2>

-Mylog is a Python Color Log inspired by sqlmap
+Mylog is a Python Color Log inspired by sqlmap.

 ## Usage: